 Construction isn’t your thing?
 We have occasional opportunities in the office for data entry, mailings, filing and more.
 For more information contact us at firstname.lastname@example.org.

 Habitat ReStore has three goals: to help build more homes, to help the environment and to help other homeowners.
 It accomplishes these goals by recycling and reusing saleable building materials; generating funds to build more Habitat Omaha homes; and providing new and used home improvement materials at affordable prices to people of all income levels.
 Volunteers at Habitat ReStore help with yard work, light cleaning, customer service, loading/unloading trucks of donations, repurposing items for our Market at the ReStore– all critical pieces toward accomplishing the store’s three-fold mission!
 Omaha has two Habitat ReStore locations–one is at 1003 South 24th Street, one block south of Leavenworth, and the other is at 10910 Emmet Street, northwest of 108th and Maple Streets.
 For more information please contact our volunteer team at email@example.com.

 Women Build is a nation-wide Habitat for Humanity program that encourages women to make a difference while having fun building/renovating homes in their communities.
 This build brings together women from all walks of life to address the housing crisis facing millions of women and children worldwide.
 Many of the women are first time builders – no experience is necessary!
-To learn more about Women Build opportunities for individuals or groups, contact Jenny Schroeder, Volunteer Manager, at email@example.com.
-Stay connected by joining our Women Build email list.
-You’ll find out about upcoming volunteer opportunities and be able to track the progress of the home.
+To learn more about Women Build opportunities for individuals or groups, contact us at firstname.lastname@example.org.